 Pivoting Is Not a Business Move to Fear

 It’s hard to recognize and accept when something you’ve worked so hard on isn’t meeting its full potential or reaching your business goals.
-However, like defined above, pivoting isn’t necessarily changing your entire business line, completely tossing original, and starting from scratch – it’s adjusting the aspects holding your business back from being exceptional.
+However, as defined above, pivoting isn’t necessarily changing your entire business line, completely tossing original, and starting from scratch – it’s adjusting the aspects holding your business back from being exceptional.
 The point is, pivoting is not one of the business strategies to be afraid of — in fact, it’s likely that you’ve made minor pivots already without even realizing it.

 From the large enterprise companies to small startups, pivoting is a strategy that’s been used successfully for decades.
 For example, in Amazon’s early days, their focus was selling books, then they decided to pivot their business to what it is today; their success now is monumental.
 IBM got its start as a major computer manufacturer and had expanded into personal computer systems, but they pivoted back to focus solely on enterprise–level business systems and services with massive success as well.
 Blockbuster, on the other hand, took a huge defeat when they decided not to pivot their business strategy after the ever-popular streaming service, Netflix, first made its debut in the market.

 Signs That Pivoting Might Be the Best Option

 Numerous factors such as a decline in customers, poor results, new openings for an opportunity, lack of relevancy, a change in the market itself, or a loss of internal satisfaction are all signs that it may be time for you to make a business pivot.
 Holding a desire to improve business growth, surge profits, and appeal to a different target market, are other sure signs of a call to pivot.
 Another need could be to uphold a competitive advantage as new competitors enter the market – like the Blockbuster and Netflix case.